-If you have concerned that a family member or loved one is a victim of financial elder abuse, it is important to get them help as soon as possible.
+If you are concerned that a family member or loved one is a victim of financial elder abuse, it is important to get them help as soon as possible.
 Failure to get a victim of financial elder abuse can result in depletion of their assets, inability to access medical care, and isolation of the elderly person, among other things.

 There are ways to get an elderly person who is the victim of financial elder abuse help.
 There are ways to safeguard the estates, trusts, and assets of your family members and loved ones.